yalcinerbora/mray/README.md

 #### Common

 - CMake.
 A recent version of CMake should suffice.
 Tested with v3.30.0.
 - C++20 compliant C++ compiler.
-Only tested with latest MSVC and Clang-18.
+Only tested with latest MSVC, Clang-18/19 and gcc-13 (gcc-13 has quite a bit of warnings which are not fixed yet).
 - CUDA Installation.
 Version 12 and above is recommended.
 - Nvidia OptiX installation (Required for HW accelerated ray tracing, which is strongly recommended)
 - For documentation a python installation with these packages are required: